Death Valley Facts

 Quite noticeably, extensive areas of sand dunes also cover large portions of the Death Valley.
 In addition, numerous features known as salt pans are also located in the region.
 These form the remains of several inland seas that were present during the Pleistocene era.

-Furthermore, the evaporation of these ancient seas left behind an impressive legacy.
+The evaporation of these ancient seas also left behind an extremely impressive legacy.
 Their departure deposited large quantities of sodium and borax This long-term process also left behind large quantities of the minerals sodium and borax.

 Death Valley Climate

 The astounding feature aptly known as Death Valley fully earns its name.
 That’s due to the fact that it possesses a quite extensive subtropical, hot desert climate.
 This climate remains categorized by its long, extremely hot summers, followed by very short warm winters.

 Furthermore, rainfall stays scarce and sporadic throughout the entirety of the region.
 More precisely, such moisture continues to be virtually non-existent in some portions of the site.
 Also, when the sun heats the air, what little does arrive evaporates with extreme speed.